How to Create a Form in Excel (Step-by-Step Guide)

 • Import your data in Stackby from Excel or Google Sheets.

-• Build custom reporting dashboards of your data using Charts, Pivot Tables, Summary Boxes and more.
+• Build custom reporting dashboards of your form data using Charts, Pivot Tables, Summary Boxes and more.

 • Track time using native Time Tracker App.